typelevel/typelevel.github.com/src/blog/2020-03-12-summit-nyc.md

 ## About the Summit

-The ninth Typelevel Summit will once again be co-located with the <a href="https://twitter.com/nescalas/status/1201601425211609088">Northeast Scala Symposium</a> in New York City, with one day of recorded talks and one day of unconference.
+The ninth Typelevel Summit will once again be co-located with the [Northeast Scala Symposium](https://twitter.com/nescalas/status/1201601425211609088) in New York City, with one day of recorded talks and one day of unconference.
 The schedule for this year is as follows:

 * March 12 (Thursday): Typelevel Summit